V-Victor/CART353/Horses/README.md

 #Horses?

-_Horses?_ is small a game about coping with your obsessive hording problem.
+_Horses?_ is small a game about coping with your obsessive hoarding problem.